NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-3-magics.md

 Running `%precision` without additional arguments will restore the default.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - The basics of Jupyter magics and the difference between line magics and cell
+    - The basics of Jupyter magics and the difference between line magics and cell magics
-> magics
-> - How to capture and use output from notebook cells with `%%capture`
+    - How to capture and use output from notebook cells with `%%capture`
-> - How to use magics to run non-Python code in notebooks
+    - How to use magics to run non-Python code in notebooks